-The extract was treated with chloroform, few drops of concentrated H_2SO_4 was added, the test tube will be shaken well and allowed to stand for some time.
-The appearance of red colour in upper layer colour at the lower layer indicated the presence of triterpenoids.
+The extract was treated with chloroform, few drops of concentrated H2SO4 was added, the test tube will be shaken well and allowed to stand for some time.
+The appearance of red colour in upper layer Periodic Research indicate the presence of sterol and formation of yellow colour at the lower layer indicated the presence of triterpenoids.